The New SLC Project Fact Sheet

 Total Facilities - Rental Car Service Facility and Quick Turn Around, Parking Garage, Terminal, two linear concourses, two tunnels, an elevated roadway.

-Facilities total 4 million sq. ft. (not including the North Concourse, Mid-Concourse Tunnel or Central Tunnel)
+Facilities total 4 million sq. ft. (not including the Concourse B, Mid-Concourse Tunnel or Central Tunnel)

 The Salt Lake City Department of Airports is an enterprise fund of Salt lake City Corporation, which means the airport is financially self-sustaining.
 The City’s general fund revenues does not support the Airport’s operation.
 No local tax dollars are being spent on The New SLC.